Gesang Martohartono: Career

-In 1940, just before the Japanese occupation of Indonesia in World War II, the impoverished 23-year-old musician composed a tune (using a flute) in the popular urban local style known as kroncong, a musical tradition of the region which combined Javanese chord progressions with Westernised vocal stylings, instrumental arrangements, and melodies.
+In 1940, just before the Japanese occupation of the Dutch East Indies in World War II, the impoverished 23-year-old musician composed a tune (using a flute) in the popular urban local style known as kroncong, a musical tradition of the region which combined Javanese chord progressions with Westernised vocal stylings, instrumental arrangements, and melodies.
 The style had its origins in the 17th century Portuguese influence upon the region.

 For the lyrics, Gesang turned to Surakarta's river for inspiration.
 The Bengawan Solo River is Java's longest and most important waterway for trade and agriculture.
 It seemed to Gesang to symbolise the durability of Javanese culture in those troubled times.
 Gesang himself would later remark "I had dreamt since my childhood about writing a song of praise for the immortal Solo River."

 Gesang added "Bengawan Solo" to his repertoire, and it soon became widely popular among the local Javanese community.
 The song rose to national prominence when recordings of it were aired on local radio stations.
 It also found an appreciative audience among the Japanese occupation forces, some of whom took to singing it with lyrics translated into Japanese.
 It was popular among the non-Javanese prisoners (principally Dutch civilians) of the Japanese internment camps, many of whom spoke Indonesian.
 The simple, nostalgic lyrics and popular-sounding melody held equal appeal to the long-standing resident and the homesick soldier.

 As World War II drew to a close, the returning soldiers of the Japanese Imperial Army brought the song back to Japan.
 In the dark period immediately after Japan's defeat, "Bengawan Solo" caught the public mood.
 Its fame soon spread throughout the country after best-selling recordings were released by popular singers, starting with Toshi Matsuda's 1947 rendition.
 It was periodically re-released by popular artists, and the song soon became almost synonymous in Japan with Indonesian music, with many assuming that it was a centuries-old traditional song.

 Versions of "Bengawan Solo" were released in other Asian countries.
 It has since been reinterpreted many times by musical artists worldwide.

 Gesang remained in the city of his birth, continuing to compose and sing, his fame spreading through the decades.
 He came to be regarded as the leading exponent and senior figurehead of the Solonese kroncong style, which is now regarded as a respectable, even somewhat starchy and dated style, well and truly assimilated from its humble and scandalous prior associations.

 In 1991, a group of appreciative Japanese war veterans arranged for a life-size statue of Gesang to be erected in a Surakarta park, to mark their respects for the composer of the tune that had managed to cross the cultural barriers of wartime.